SN 2024bfu, SN 2025qe, and the early light curves of type Iax supernovae: Observations and data reduction

 \section{Observations and data reduction}

 SN~2024bfu (Fig.~\ref{fig:finders}(a)) was discovered by the Gravitational-wave Optical Transient Observer (GOTO; \citealt{steeghs--22, dyer--24}) on 2024 Jan.
-31 (MJD = 60\,340.56) as part of the GOTO-Fast survey (\citealt{sn2024bfu--discovery}; Godson et al., in prep.) with an apparent magnitude in the GOTO $L$-band ($\sim$4\,000 -- 7\,000~\AA) of $m_{L}$ = 18.35$\pm$0.06 \citep{sn2024bfu--discovery}.
-Subsequent GOTO forced photometry (Jarvis et al., in prep.) revealed that the SN was also observed three days earlier on 2024 Jan.
-28 (MJD = 60\,337.53) with an apparent magnitude of $m_{L}$ = 19.02$\pm$0.18 and was not detected on 2024 Jan.
-24 (MJD = 60\,333.54), with a 5$\sigma$ limit of $m_L$ $\textgreater$19.75.
-SN~2024bfu was also serendipitously observed by the Asteroid Terrestrial-impact Last Alert System (ATLAS; \citealt{atlas, atlas--smith}) prior to discovery, enabling tighter constraints on the explosion epoch.
+31 (MJD = 60\,340.56) as part of the GOTO-Fast survey (\citealt{sn2024bfu--discovery}; Godson et al., in prep.) with an apparent magnitude in the GOTO $L$-band (see Sect.~\ref{appendix_filters} in the appendix for discussion of the GOTO $L$-band and filters used in this work) of $m_{L}$ = 18.35$\pm$0.06 \citep{sn2024bfu--discovery}.
+Subsequent GOTO forced photometry (Jarvis et al., in prep.) revealed that the SN was also observed before discovery with the last non-detection occurring on 2024 Jan.
+24 (MJD = 60\,333.54) with a 5$\sigma$ limit of $m_L$ $\textgreater$19.75.
+In addition, SN~2024bfu was serendipitously observed by the Asteroid Terrestrial-impact Last Alert System (ATLAS; \citealt{atlas, atlas--smith}) prior to discovery, enabling tighter constraints on the explosion epoch.
 Less than one day after discovery (MJD = 60\,341.30), SN~2024bfu was classified by the extended Public ESO Spectroscopic Survey of Transient Objects+ (ePESSTO+; \citealt{pessto}) as a SN~Iax at a redshift of $z = 0.04$ \citep{sn2024bfu--class}.

 SN~2025qe (Fig.~\ref{fig:finders}(b)) was discovered in IC~0529 by the Zwicky Transient Facility (ZTF; \citealt{bellm--19}) on 2025 Jan.
 18 (MJD = 60693.26) with an apparent magnitude in the ZTF $g$-band of $m_{g}$ = 18.67$\pm$0.09 \citep{sn2025qe--discovery}.
 SN~2025qe was also observed by GOTO approximately six hours earlier with an apparent magnitude of $m_{L}$ = 18.66$\pm$0.19.
 Following its detection by GOTO, follow up spectroscopic observations were automatically triggered by the GOTO marshall (Lyman et al., in prep.).
 Across ATLAS, GOTO, and ZTF, the last non-detection of SN~2025qe occurred $\sim$1.7~days before the first detection with a 5$\sigma$ limit of $m_o$ $\textgreater$19.70.
 Within $\sim$10 hours of the first detection by ZTF, SN~2025qe was observed and classified as a SN~Ia at a redshift of $z = 0.007$ by the Li-Jiang One hour per Night observation of Supernovae survey (LiONS; \citealt{sn2025qe--class, wang--19}), but was later reclassified as a SN~Iax by GOTO \citep{sn2025qe--class--goto}.